MikeHopley/ftl-ships-strategy/index.md

 Mantis and Human are the strongest and safest boarding party (Zoltan bombing is more cute than effective).
 Keeping Zoltans at home also has tactical advantages: they can ion-proof your clone bay, [ion-proof one shield layer](https://www.youtube.com/watch?v=jpR3veZtlsc&t=3m15s), or [de-ionise shields](https://www.youtube.com/watch?v=jpR3veZtlsc&t=52s) even when you have multiple layers.

+If you’re tight on power, consider starting the engines Zoltan in the artillery room.
+They can run through the teleporter to power it, and will reach the engines station after 4 seconds.

 Emergency Respirators make automated ships much easier to board.
 Keep them until you need to sell them for something better, like a weapon.

 As usual, the artillery is too expensive to upgrade, unless you are late in the game with plenty of scrap.